Understanding Precious Metals IRAs

 As mentioned above, there are only 4 approved precious metals approved for participant-directed IRAs.
 Some investors choose to diversify their portfolios by investing in silver bars or coins, platinum, or palladium, along with gold coins.
 Diversifying the IRA account reduces the reliance on any single precious metal to influence a portfolio.

 Not knowing the future holds any of these metals could become extremely valuable due to breakthroughs in technology.
 An example is gold.
 Gold’s use in semiconductors and wiring has been highly beneficial for shrinking chips and increasing processing speed.
 With most metals, heat becomes an issue making these advances impossible.
-Gold has specific properties where heat is more efficiently dissipated, allowing for the increased power.
+Gold has specific properties where heat is more efficiently dissipated, allowing for increased power.

 If similar discoveries use other metals like platinum, prices could skyrocket.
 This train of thought starts going down the speculative investing route.
-It would be wise to invest in these metals less for future based speculative purposes and more for the historical performance of these metals.
+It would be wise to invest in these metals less for future-based speculative purposes and more for the historical performance of these metals.

 How do I add precious metals to my IRA?